24 Feb 7 Ideas To Level Up Your Composting Game

 Your old vegetable sponges and natural loofahs can be composted, provided you’ve been using natural body wash instead of harsh synthetic soaps.
 The same goes for cotton swaps and paper towels, just so long as they haven’t been used to wipe up any toxic chemicals (but then we hardly need to tell you green beauties that, do we?)

 Lint from inside your tumble dryer or vacuum cleaner bag can also be composted!
 Clothing fibres like cotton and wool are good carbon-filled “browns”.
 Just use your discretion and make sure there’s not too much synthetic stuff in there.

 Another great example of nitrogen-rich greens.
 If you have any old jams, marmalade, herbs or spices that have passed their expiration date, mix the contents into your compost before recycling the bottles.
-(And of course any of our Faithful fans will tell you, preservative-free, organic condiments are always best!)
+(And of course, any of our Faithful fans will tell you, preservative-free, condiments are always best!)